sbryngelson/academic-website-template/_pages/software.md

 MFC is an open source parallel simulation software for multi-component, multi-phase, and bubbly flows.
 Its efficient simulation algorithm is capable of efficiently solving a wide range of flows, including droplet atomization, bubble cavitation, and their interactions with strong shocks.
 This is done via
-- 5- and 6-equation diffuse-interface models to handle such flows, which are coupled to
+- 5- and 6-equation diffuse-interface models
-- High-order-accurate interface-capturing methods
+- High-order-accurate WENO interface-capturing methods
 - HLL-type Riemann solvers
-- Sub-grid particle models
+- Sub-grid bubble models
 - TVD time-integration schemes

 MFC is actively developed and gaining capabilities for QMOM-based solutions to sub-grid flows and neural-network enhanced interface capturing.